mutazjustmutaz/fbvids/README.md

+EDIT: It seems like FB has changed its code again, and as a result this script isn't really useful anymore.
+I'll rewrite the script as soon as I get to it on my to-do list.

   This is a script that downloads Facebook videos.
 The script relies on nothing beyond 3 standard libraries, which means that it requires no installation of any additional library or software.
 As long as Python is installed on your PC, you're ready to go.

 #### Usage: